MDMarikar/WSHP/_my_collection/fever.md

 ## fever

-always refer children < 3 months of age with fever for paediatric assessment
+always refer children < 3 months of age with fever for paediatric assessment.